Diamond Blackfan Anemia (DBA) Medical

 Although a small proportion of the patients with DBA have mild disease, most patients have severe anemia and require treatment from birth with red blood cell transfusions about every 1 month.
 After approximately 15 episodes of transfusion, significant amount of iron from the transfusions can be accumulated in the body and the patients needs medications which facilitate excretion of iron.
 The common medication until recently was desferal which is injected under the skin over several hours almost daily.
 Recently an oral medication called exjade has become available.

 Some patients respond to standard doses of prednisone followed by long-term maintenance with low doses.
 This treatment can eliminate the need for transfusions and has only few side effects.
 All patients receive such a trial; however, low dose prednisone is sufficient to prevent transfusions in only one third of the patients.
-Other treatments include metochlopromide and cyclosporine, but are rarely effective.
-Bone marrow transplantation is the only curative therapy for the anemia in DBA; however, due to serious potential short-term and long-term side effects of this therapy it is rarely used in DBA.
+Other treatments include metochlopromide and cyclosporine which are rarely effective.
+Bone marrow transplantation is the only curative therapy for anemia in DBA; however, due to serious potential short-term and long-term side effects of this therapy, it is rarely used in DBA.

 Patients and families face major challenge before and after the diagnosis is made.
 Substantial progress has been made in understanding the clinical features of DBA, the genetic background, how the disease develops and treatment.
 However, the following challenges still exist:

-1. Establishing effective tools to establish a diagnosis and discriminate DBA from other inherited bone marrow failure such as congenital dyserythropoietic anemia and Shwachman-Diamond syndrome.
+Establishing effective tools to establish a diagnosis and discriminate DBA from other inherited bone marrow failures such as congenital dyserythropoietic anemia and Shwachman-Diamond syndrome.
 Identifying the full spectrum of the DBA genes is critical step.

-2. Determining why some patients develop very severe disease and need life-long treatment with transfusions, while other respond to low doses of prednisone or enter into prolonged complete remission.
+Determining why some patients develop very severe disease and need life-long treatment with transfusions, while others respond to low doses of prednisone or enter into prolonged complete remission.